-SB247 WATER AND WASTEWATER UTILITY INFRASTRUCTURE (KOCH E) Amends the statute concerning the acquisition of water or wastewater utilities to provide that if: (1) the appraised value of the utility property to be acquired does not exceed \$3,000,000; and (2) the purchase price for the utility property is less than the appraised value; the utility company seeking to acquire the utility property of an offered utility: (A) is not required to file a petition under the statute; and (B) may instead submit to the IURC a 30 day administrative filing under the IURC's existing rules; to obtain the rate treatment authorized under the statute with respect to any cost differential associated with the acquisition.
-Sets forth certain information that must be included in an acquiring utility company's 30 day administrative filing.
+SB247 WATER AND WASTEWATER UTILITY INFRASTRUCTURE (KOCH E) Amends the statute concerning the acquisition by a utility company of a water or wastewater utility to provide that if: (1) the appraised value of the utility property to be acquired does not exceed \$3,000,000; and (2) the purchase price for the utility property is less than the appraised value of the utility property; the acquiring utility company may submit to the Indiana utility regulatory agency (IURC) a petition under a procedure, based on the procedures set forth in the IURC's rules governing 30 day administrative filings, to include in the acquiring utility company's rate base specified costs associated with the acquisition.
+Sets forth certain information that must be included in an acquiring utility company's petition.
+Provides that if the IURC approves an acquiring utility company's net original cost of acquisition; and (2) shall provide that incidental and other costs of the acquisition are subject to a reasonableness review as part of the acquiring utility company's next base rate case.